 That community center is about two miles down Reagan Street from the park site, where traffic cones and broken glass sit on the tennis/basketball courts that will be redone.
 The mayor said about 50 new hours are under construction near that park.

 The town's baseball fields are now behind the community center, where signage on a water tower recognizes Podsednik for being a 2005 All-Star and World Series champion.
+He hit the game-ending home run in Game 2 of the 2005 World Series against Houston.

 When the explosion occurred, Podsednik was about 90 minutes away at his home in the Dallas-Fort Worth area.
 His wife was on the telephone at the time with his mother, who lives about seven miles outside of West.